-An LLP can be formed with Companies House in 6 working hours by using the online services of a company formation agent.
+An LLP can be formed with Companies House in 3-6 working hours (depending on how busy Companies House is) by using the online services of a company formation agent.

 Who owns an LLP?

-LLPs are owned by partners (members).
-An LLP must have at least 2 members but there is no upper statutory limit.
+Limited Liability Partnerships are owned by LLP members.
+An LLP must have at least 2 members, but there is no upper statutory limit.